-If there’s one area of the body most of us can agree is a trouble spot, it’s our midsections.
+If there’s one area of the body most of us can agree is a trouble spot, it’s our midsection.
 Some aesthetic tummy issues can be remedied with diet and regular exercise, but certainly not all.
 Problems of excess skin and stubborn fat deposits due to weight loss, pregnancy, and the inevitable toll that gravity takes on the body generally require a surgical solution.
-Plastic surgeons at the East Coast Plastic Surgery Center offer New Jersey patients many body contouring options including tummy tuck surgery, also called an abdominoplasty.
-If you’re interested in learning about how a tummy tuck procedure can bring you closer to your ideal image, we encourage you to schedule a consultation with an advanced cosmetic surgeons at one of our ECAPS Centers of New Jersey locations in Hoboken, Englewood, Chatham, or Compton Plains.
+Plastic surgeons at the East Coast Advanced Plastic Surgery Center offer New Jersey patients many body contouring options including tummy tuck surgery, also called an abdominoplasty.
+If you’re interested in learning about how a tummy tuck procedure can bring you closer to your ideal image, we encourage you to schedule a consultation with an advanced cosmetic surgeon at one of our ECAPS Centers of New Jersey locations in Hoboken, Livingston, Ridgewood, or Livingston.

 What is an abdominoplasty?

 Tummy tuck surgery, also called abdominoplasty, removes excess and/or sagging fat and skin to improve the overall shape and tone of your abdomen or midsection.
 Certain cases may also require the tightening of abdominal muscles.
 Anyone who wishes to have a flat, smooth stomach with a better contour and shape may be a good candidate for an abdominoplasty procedure.

 A tummy tuck is a popular procedure for women who have recently given birth or lost a substantial amount of weight.
 Surgery becomes the best option when the reshaping of problem areas cannot be corrected with simple diet and exercise.

 Am I a good candidate for an abdominoplasty?